dreamportdev/Osdev-Notes/04_Userspace/02_Switching_Modes.md

 - 0x18, User Code (ring 3)
 - 0x20, User Data (ring 3)

-Now `ss` and `cs` are *selectors*, which you'll remember is not just the byte offset into the gdt, but the lower three bits contain a field called RPL.
+Now `ss` and `cs` are *selectors*, which you'll remember is not just the byte offset into the gdt, but the lower two bits contain a field called RPL.
 Requested Priviledge Level is a legacy feature, but it's still enforced by the cpu, so we have to use it.
 RPL is a sort of 'override' for the target ring, it's useful in some edge cases, but otherwise is best set to the ring you want to jump to.

 So if we're going to ring 0 (supervisor), RPL can be left at 0.
 If going to ring 3 (user) we'd set it to 3.